asascience-open/ooi-ui-docs/Use-Cases/1.2-Science-UI/OOI_UI_Use_Case_025-Science_UI-Examine_Data_Product_Or_Auxiliary_Data.md

 3. Search and download metadata related to that product (calibration history, serial #, instrument deployment history, etc)
 4. Outside OOI Net, user evaluates consistency of chlorophyll product across the deployment boundaries, comparing product time series to supplemental data records (time series) from remote sensing or other research expeditions;
 5. Based on comparison with other data sets, user decides to apply (outside of OOI Net) an alternative method for trend correction (instrument drift or biofouling) within each 6-month deployment interval within the time series;
-6. Authorized user (only MIO-SU) submits to the OOINet system- revised data created externally with HITL processing and any additional external information for other users
+6. Authorized user submits to the OOINet system- revised data created externally with HITL processing and any additional external information for other users

 User annotates the data product (comments, alternative processing steps, etc)